Dru-Mara/EvalNE/docs/source/quickstart.rst

 In order to run the evaluations using the provided `conf.ini` and `conf_node2vec.ini` files, the following steps are necessary:

-1. Download the libraries/methods used in the examples:
+1. Download and install the libraries/methods used in the examples:

   * OpenNE_
   * PRUNE_
+  * Metapath2Vec_

 2. Download the datasets used in the examples: